-In accordance with Statement of Financial Accounting Standards No. 5, Accounting for Contingencies, the Company accrued \$1.8 million in its fiscal 2008 first quarter and an additional \$115 in its fiscal 2008 second quarter, representing the probable amount that as of the date of the financial statements could be reasonably estimated of its liability, through trial, associated with the advancement of funds related to indemnification agreements with two former officers.
+In accordance with SFAS No. 5, Accounting for Contingencies, the Company accrued \$1.8 million in its fiscal 2008 first quarter and an additional \$400 in the following two quarters, representing the probable amount that as of the date of the financial statements could be reasonably estimated of its liability, through trial, associated with the advancement of funds related to indemnification agreements with two former officers.
 As disclosed in July 2007, the Company was informed that two of its former officers have been indicted by the United States Attorney's Office for the District of Utah.
-The Company has been advised that the trial date has been moved to April 21, 2008.
+The Company has been advised that a new trial date of October 20, 2008 has been set.
 The Company is cooperating fully with the U.S. Attorney's office in this matter and has been advised that it is neither a target nor a subject of the investigation or indictment.